Machiavelli (board game): Reception

+In Issue 38 of Moves, Steve Ulberg and Steve Curley found the game "both interesting and highly playable.
+Negotiation-type games are particularly enjoyable, as there is little 'dead time': all players are constantly involved, whether in negotiating or watching to see the result of their best-laid plans."
+Ulberg and Curley did warn "For the player who truly desires to control his own fate, there is probably a little too much luck in Machiavelli; however, this random element does accurately simulate the uncertain nature of warfare in Renaissance Italy, and so Machiavelli is surprisingly 'realistic,' considering the simplistic combat system."
+The pair concluded, "This is an easy game to learn, a tough game to win, and an exciting game to play.
+In our opinion, it is one of the best multi-player games around."

+John Jackson commented, "Machiavelli is a somewhat more complex game than Diplomacy and while there is more chance involved, there are more options, more variety, and more scope for decision making."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman liked the components, commenting, "Machiavelli is one of the most attractive games available; color is rampant, and the counters, each with the particular emblem of the country involved, are spectacular."
 He did note one issue, saying, "The only major lack is a system for handling religion, a prime motivating factor of the times."
 Freeman found the game was well-balanced — perhaps too well-balanced.
 "In most of the scenarios — especially those with fewer players — an initial period of land-grabbing is followed by endless turns of stalemate, as most countries assume positions of unmovable strength.
 In essence the game is too well balanced, and only an unusual change of fortune can move it."
 Freeman gave this game an Overall Evaluation of "Good", concluding, "Yet Machiavelli is still good fun."

+In Issue 7 of Zone of Control, Ed Ericson called this game "basically Diplomacy with some modifications and lots of advanced and optional rules to adapt the system to Renaissance Italy.
+As such, there's not a whole lot that is dramatically new."
+Despite this, Ericson found the game "a nuanced, tangled affair in which eight roughly equal powers repeatedly make (and break) alliances in desperate efforts to secure peace and prosperity ... by dominating everyone else."
+Ericson concluded, "Historical accidents and the balance of power thwart the ambitions of even the most talented Prince.
+In other words, it's painfully hard to win."

 Machiavelli was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
 Mike Breault explained "With all this depth, richness, and historical context, Machiavellis gameplay still flows smoothly and swiftly along.
 It's a tribute to its outstanding design and development that Machiavelli works so well on so many levels.
 From a basic rule set that itself surpasses any other game of its type, multiple gameplay-enhancing layers can be added as desired, to weave a tapestry of intrigue and interaction unrivaled in hobby games."